artefazosya/Norbu_App/index.md

 - We would recommend to **start a referral program**, invites with promocodes as it could be a new channel of traffic, plus - social connection promotes retention.

 ## OS and devices
-Android OS and mobile phones are the most popular choices.
+**Android OS and mobile phones are the most popular choices**.
 It would be interesting to know why the app isn't yet popular on iOS? is it new or lacks some functionality?

 ## Conclusion
 1. Retention and uninstall rate are pretty normal comparing with other mobile apps.
 Several different strategies to improve retention were proposed.
 2. It would be interesting to learn why Iran and Germany have so many Norbu users: was this a result of a marketing campaign or the way Google Play positions Norbu app in these countries?
+3. We would recommend to diversify OS, traffic sources and attract users from different countries.